-Learn the 7 optimization strategies we use to lower customer acquisition costs and customer lifetime value (LTV) across Google Ad campaigns.
+These are the optimization strategies marketing experts use to lower customer acquisition costs and increase customer lifetime value across Google Ad campaigns.

-Measuring customer acquisition costs (CAC) as part of your digital advertising spend and overall marketing budget is crucial to grow a profitable business.
+Measuring customer acquisition costs (CAC) as part of your digital advertising spend and overall marketing budget is crucial to growing a profitable business.

-Let’s deep dive into customer acquisition costs; the differences between CAC, CLV, and CPA; and proven strategies to reduce CAC across Google Ads and other marketing strategies.
+Let’s deep dive into customer acquisition costs, the differences between CAC, CLV, and CPA, and proven tactics to reduce CAC across Google Ads and other cost acquisition strategies.

 CAC looks further than first or last-touch attribution costs (e.g., behind-the-scenes costs that drive a person to click from an ad to completing a cart checkout).